rednafi/rednafi.com/content/misc/behind_the_blog.md

     done
 ```

-I just put the screenshots and images in the `/static/images/<blog-name>/*.png` path, update
+I just drop the screenshots and images into `/static/images/<blog-name>/*.png`, update the
-the references in the relevant Markdown file, and run `make upload-static` before pushing
+references in the Markdown file, and run `make upload-static` before pushing the changes to
-the changes to the repo.
+the repo.

 ## Google Analytics

-I'm still using Google Analytics[^13], which I don't like much.
-Cloudflare already gives me
+I'm still using Google Analytics[^13], even though I’m not a huge fan.
+Cloudflare already
-more accurate insight into the traffic, but the free version doesn't allow me to see which
+gives me better traffic insights, but the free version doesn’t show how many hits each page
-page is getting how many hits.
-I might bite the bullet in the future and just pay Cloudflare
+gets.
+At some point, I might just pay for Cloudflare’s upgraded plan so I can get rid of the
-to be able to remove intrusive and heavy analytics scripts from the site.
+bulky, intrusive analytics scripts for good.

-Everything is publicly available[^14] on GitHub.
+The source code and content for this site are all publicly available[^14] on GitHub.

 [^1]: [Pre-commit](https://pre-commit.com/)